ejsmith/dgame/README.md

 ## Introduction ##

-dgame is a game engine for Dart.
+A game engine library for Dart.

 ## Getting Started ##